winstonProgramming/YourQuantTester/README.md

 <h1 align="center">YourQuantTester</h1>

 YourQuantTester is a comprehensive backtesting system that evaluates quantitative trading strategies.
 It is capable of datascraping OHLCV data, generating indicators and signals, and backtesting strategies, providing detailed performance metrics.
+For an in depth explanation of YourQuantTester, watch my YouTube video on it: https://youtu.be/mg2qNVv_FS8?si=Td6XSo1LUoIVoerH.

 ## 📈 Features
 - Backtests long and/or short strategies